 To calculate your adjusted gross income, subtract all eligible business expenses from your gross income.
 Common deductions for OnlyFans and content creators can include:

 As a self-employed individual, you must pay self-employment taxes, which include Social Security and Medicare, and also pay income tax on your earnings.
 The current self-employment tax rate is 15.3%.
-This own tax liability is in addition to your federal income tax liability, which is determined by your tax bracket and filing status.
+Your own tax liability is in addition to your federal income tax liability, which is determined by your tax bracket and filing status.

 If you expect to owe more than $1,000 in taxes, the IRS requires you to pay quarterly estimated taxes.
 This prevents a large tax bill at the end of the tax year and helps you avoid penalties.